 - Eutychus – Act 20:9-11

 With so many revived witnesses to death, some dead for moments, others for days and maybe even years, not one gives testimony to what we would call a Near Death Experience.
 This absence of narrative is curious, especially when you consider the story of the rich man and an another Lazarus who both died (Luke 16:19-31).
-The rich man asks Abraham to send Lazarus back to his brothers and the reply is in effect, “That is not the way it works, let those who still live listen to the Word of God.”
+I refer to this as story in agreement with some scholars who believe this is not, in fact, a parable, but a true story, pointing to the fact that Jesus uses the name of a specific person, which He does not do in any of his parables.
+In this real event, the rich man asks Abraham to send Lazarus back to his brothers and the reply is in effect, “That is not the way it works, let those who still live listen to the Word of God.”

 The narrative of the sorceress (necromancer) visited by Saul the King also informs our understanding.
 This woman seems shocked that Samuel really appears.
 Perhaps this is the first time a spirit has really come to her.
 Perhaps her craft was deceiving people and not really bringing back departed spirits.
 (1Sa 28:3-18).